Category Archives: 2022 Films

 However, the Dior director, Claudine (Huppert), resents Ada’s intrusion into the exclusive world of haute couture and schemes to prevent her purchase.

-Director, Anthony Fabian, who is very new to directing wisely provides a hefty dose of the British ways of living counterbalanced with the glamour of the Parisian lifestyle that works.
-The character, and thus the viewer, goes back in forth between London and Paris.
+Director Anthony Fabian, who is very new to directing, wisely provides a hefty dose of the British way of living, counterbalanced with the glamour of the Parisian lifestyle that works.
+The character, and thus the viewer, alternates between London and Paris.

 The film is a safe experience and will not ruffle even the slightest of feathers or the tightest of asses.